 “Sometimes you do not need words to feel better; you just need the nearness of your dog.” – Natalie Llyod

 Domesticated dogs make excellent pets and hence a common choice among pet lovers.
-There is a wide range of breeds to explore, depending on their availability and suitability in your region.
+Depending on their availability and suitability in your region, there is a wide range of puppy breeds to explore.
 Prefer dog breeds that are kid-friendly and socialize easily.
 Some of the breeds that are known to be great companions for children are Labrador Retrievers, Golden Retrievers, Pomeranians, and Poodle.

 - Dogs are known to turn the environment playful and relax the mood.